eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 nagios-users.yml
 ________________

-It is necessary before installing Nagios-Core to create a **nagios** user, and a **nagcmd** group, whose members will be the users **apache** and **nagios**.
+It is necessary before installing Nagios-Core to create a **Nagios** user, and a **nagcmd** group, whose members will be **apache** and **nagios** users.
 It's also necessary to let nagios execute /usr/sbin/ipmi-sensors and /usr/sbin/ipmi-sel with root permissions.
 This is assured making it explicit in the sudoers file.

 .. literalinclude:: src/tasks/nagios-users.yml
    :language: yaml